List of east–west roads in Toronto: Highway 401

 King's Highway 401, colloquially referred to as the four-oh-one, opened between December 1947 and August 1956, and was known as the Toronto Bypass at that time.
 Although it has since been enveloped by suburban development, it still serves as the primary east–west through route in Toronto and the surrounding region.
-East of the Don Valley Parkway, it is also known as the Highway of Heroes, in reference to the funeral processions travelling between CFB Trenton and the Ontario Coroners Office in Downtown Toronto.
-Highway 401 crosses the entirety of Toronto and physically divides the city in half.
+East of the Don Valley Parkway, it is also known as the Highway of Heroes, in reference to the funeral processions travelling between CFB Trenton and the Ontario Coroners Office in Downtown Toronto, the latter of which was moved to Humber River Hospital grounds on Wilson Avenue west of Keele Street in 2013.
+Highway 401 crosses the entirety of Toronto and physically divides the city into a northern third and a southern two-thirds.
 It is also known as the Macdonald–Cartier Freeway.

-Highway 401 is the busiest freeway in North America.
+Highway 401 is the busiest freeway in North America and among the widest on the continent.

 Highway 409

 Ontario Highway 409 or Belfield Expressway opened in 1978 to provide access to Toronto Pearson International Airport from westbound Highway 401 at Islington Avenue.
 The section east of Highway 427 is within Toronto, while the remaining sections west are within the City of Mississauga.
 The expressway is maintained by the Ministry of Transportation of Ontario and the Greater Toronto Airports Authority.
 The alternate name is taken from nearby Belfield Road, which begins from the westbound off-ramps for Kipling Avenue.